 The Program for the Endorsement of Forest Certification is an independent, non-profit, non-governmental organization promoting sustainably managed forests through independent third party certification.
-Headquartered in Luxembourg, PEFC is a global umbrella organization for the assessment of and mutual recognition of national, independently governed, forest certification programs.
-It represents 25 independent national forest certification systems, which accounts for more than 556 million acres of certified forests worldwide.
+Headquartered in Geneva, PEFC is a global umbrella organization for the assessment of and mutual recognition of national, independently governed, forest certification programs.
+It represents 36 independent national forest certification systems, which accounts for more than 662 million acres of certified forests worldwide.

 BV-PEFCCOC-US004062-1, Certified May 2, 2008

 The Sustainable Forestry Initiative, headquartered in Washington, DC, is a fully independent, non-profit organization.
 It promotes and monitors environmental responsibility, socially beneficial and economically viable solutions that constructively balance the need to manage and maintain North American forests and ecosystems, with the practical need for quality wood and fiber based products that are competitively priced on the global market.
-The original concepts of SFI were created in 1994 and now there are almost 200 million acres of SFI certified forests throughout the United States and Canada.
+The original concepts of SFI were created in 1994 and now there are more than 250 million acres of forests certified to the SFI Standard throughout the United States and Canada.
 The SFI program has certified many North American paper manufacturers that have met the standards set forth in its chain of custody protocol, which serves to ensure that certified wood and fiber-based products are produced from responsibly managed forests and independently verified recovered fiber sources.